-(1) Except as provided in (4) and (6), personal property is valued annually using the cost approach to market value.
+(1) Except as provided in (5) and (7), personal property is valued annually using the cost approach to market value.
 The market value is determined by multiplying a trended depreciation percentage times the installed original cost of the property.
 The department has established specific categories of personal property which are provided in ARM 42.21.155.

-(2) Leased or rental equipment that is not exempt under 15-6-202 or 15-6-219, MCA, is taxable and is valued in the same manner as similar non-leased equipment.
+(3) Leased or rental equipment that is not exempt under 15-6-202 or 15-6-219, MCA, is taxable and is valued in the same manner as similar non-leased equipment.

-(3) Rental videos that are not exempt under 15-6-202 or 15-6-219, MCA, are taxable and have a trended percent good of 25% in year one, 15% in year two, and 10% each year thereafter.
+(4) Rental videos that are not exempt under 15-6-202 or 15-6-219, MCA, are taxable and have a trended percent good of 25% in year one, 15% in year two, and 10% each year thereafter.

-(4) Locally assessed television cable system transmission line is valued at $2,000 per mile; service drops are valued at $25 each.
+(5) Locally assessed television cable system transmission line is valued at $2,000 per mile; service drops are valued at $25 each.

-(5) All downhole equipment installed in oil and gas wells, such as sucker rods, tubing, casing, and submersible pumps are exempt from taxation.
+(6) All downhole equipment installed in oil and gas wells, such as sucker rods, tubing, casing, and submersible pumps are exempt from taxation.
 Downhole equipment not installed in an oil or gas well as of the January 1 assessment date is taxable.

 (b) If market value cannot be determined under (a), the department will approximate average wholesale value of farm machinery and equipment through application of its Farm Machinery Manual dated January 1, 1998, which the department adopts and incorporates by reference into this rule.
 The purpose of the Farm Machinery Manual is to function as a resource to approximate average wholesale value of farm machinery and equipment.
 The Farm Machinery Manual may be reviewed in a department field office or a copy of the Manual may be requested from the Department of Revenue, Property Assessment Division, P.O.
 Box 8018, Helena, MT 59604-8018.

-(ii) the equipment cannot be valued under (c) or the value as calculated under (c) results in a higher value being placed on a piece of equipment than the last year listed in Equipment Watch for the same make and model.
+(c) For all farm machinery and equipment, and heavy equipment that cannot be valued under (a) and (b), the department may determine a trended average wholesale value if an average wholesale value is available for the same make and model with a different year new.
 The trended average wholesale value will be determined by trending the average wholesale value as found in Equipment Watch, for the same make and model with a different year new.

-(7) Items of farm machinery and equipment valued below $100 are exempt from taxation.
+(8) Items of farm machinery and equipment valued below $100 are exempt from taxation.